min2ha/ukwa-site/content/target/16352/index.en.md

   "subject": "UK General Election 2015"
 }

-# Campaign to Protect Rural England: Stand up for the countryside: A manifesto for the 2015 General Election

 Campaign to Protect Rural England (CPRE) campaigns for a beautiful and living countryside.
 They work to protect, promote and enhance towns and countryside to make them better places to live, work and enjoy, and to ensure the countryside is protected for now and future generations.